 What’s not included

-- Postoperative semen analysis (about $100 payable directly to the laboratory).
-Many couples opt not to have a semen analysis, at least initially, and instead try to conceive.
+- Postoperative semen analysis (about $100 payable directly to a laboratory outside of Urology San Antonio).
+The analysis is designed to provide a sperm count.
+Some couples opt not to have the semen analysis, initially, and instead try to conceive.

 Optional Vasoepididymostomy Deposit

 There is no way for the surgeon to know if a vasoepididymostomy is required until the reversal operation is underway.
-Men who would like to add a vasoepididymostomy if needed must pay an additional $3,000 deposit.
-If the vasoepididymostomy is not needed, we will refund the $3,000 deposit.
+The additional procedure requires a $2,000 deposit.
+If the vasoepididymostomy is not needed, we will refund the $2,000 deposit.

 It is incredibly rare for health insurance to cover the cost of a vasectomy reversal operation.
 (We’ve only seen about 5 plans in the last 10 years that cover even a portion of the cost.)